Madhura Raja: 5 Things To Learn From The Success Of The Mammootty-Vysakh Movie!

 Entertainment Is Never Out Of Trend

 Madhura Raja's grand success has proved that good mass entertainers are always on trend.
-Even though the Malayalam movie industry has been witnessing the ‘realistic cinema' wave from the past few years, the audiences are still ready to accept well-made mass entertainers.
-Madhura Raja is undoubtedly a decent entertainer, which cater to audiences from all age groups.
-The Vishu season and summer vacation has also worked in favour of the Mammootty starrer.
+Even though the Malayalam movie industry has been witnessing the ‘realistic cinema' wave for the past few years, the audiences are still ready to accept well-made mass entertainers.
+Madhura Raja is undoubtedly a decent entertainer, which caters to audiences of all age groups.
+The Vishu season and summer vacation have also worked in favour of the Mammootty starrer.

 Team Work Matters

 The good teamwork has played a great role in the success of Madhura Raja.
-Director Vysakh has succeeded bringing together a great team, including lead actor Mammootty, scriptwriter Udayakrishna, cinematographer Shaji Kumar, stunt choreographer Peter Hein, music director Gopi Sundar, editors Mahesh Narayanan and Sunil Pillai, etc. The movie also featured a good cast which included the familiar faces from the original and a few new additions including Tamil actor Jai, Anusree, Mahima Nambiar, etc. The exceptional technical team and great cast truly did wonders.
+Director Vysakh has succeeded in bringing together a great team, including lead actor Mammootty, scriptwriter Udayakrishna, cinematographer Shaji Kumar, stunt choreographer Peter Hein, music director Gopi Sundar, editors Mahesh Narayanan and Sunil Pillai, etc. The movie also featured a good cast, which included the familiar faces from the original and a few new additions including Tamil actor Jai, Anusree, Mahima Nambiar, etc. The exceptional technical team and great cast truly did wonders.

 Good Marketing Can Do Wonders

 The Madhura Raja team deserves a special mention for the excellent marketing strategy used for the movie.
-The team actively promoted the movie in media and social media platforms, right from the beginning of the shoot.
-But at the same time, the promotions never went over the board or tested the patience of the audiences.
+The team actively promoted the movie on media and social media platforms, right from the beginning of the shoot.
+But at the same time, the promotions never went overboard or tested the patience of the audiences.
 Director Vysakh and his team also made sure to not make huge claims about the movie and suggested that Madhura Raja is just a clean entertainer.
 All these strategies have clearly worked in favour of the movie.